AutoBKH/SimulatorToEP/README.md

 # SimulatorToEP
-Simulate channel from distillery to event publisher using a REST API for configuring channel quality
+Simulate channel from spreader to event publisher using a REST API for configuring channel quality